sensson/puppet-powerdns/README.md

 ##### `backend`

 Choose a backend for the authoritative server.
-Valid values are 'mysql' and 'postgresql'.
+Valid values are 'mysql',  'postgresql' and 'bind'.
 Defaults to 'mysql'.

 ##### `backend_install`